This is Part 1 of the ultimate guide to fixing hand numbness from ulnar nerve compression in 2021.

 The word “treatment” or “therapy” for an ulnar nerve compression is extremely broad, and for that reason, can reap very frustrating and haphazard results.
 Typically, ulnar nerve issues are not extremely complicated to improve, but knowing the exact location (and cause) of the pressure is what will take your “treatment” from a zero to hero.

-Passive care is a great way to modify pain and the symptoms of hand numbness, and in some cases, ulnar nerve compression.
+The two types of care are Passive care (“temporary” or “quick fix”) and Active care (actual, ‘longer term’ solution).
+Passive care can help to modify pain and the symptoms of hand numbness, and in some cases, ulnar nerve compression.
 However, in my estimation, for more than 50% of the cases I’ve seen, it is not a long term solution. (that’s my personal estimation).

 Relying solely on symptom modification, rather than addressing the true causes, can result in recurrence, frustration, and more collateral damage to not just the ulnar nerve, but the surrounding regions as well.

 Passive care is amazing when we are looking to release some pressure from the ulnar nerve immediately and is often used in the early stages of people’s care, but not in every case.
-We’ve found with clinical testing that some people’s recovery leans more towards active care corrections, which I will go over in more depth.
+We’ve found with clinical testing that some people’s recovery leans more towards active care corrections, which I will go over with plenty of detail in this web guide. (more on this later)

 Passive care is generally, “the things you have done or can do to yourself that take little effort or exertion.”